 It's a nice homage to the PlayStation hardware that's come and gone, but we expect some folks will play through it, then uninstall it to reclaim the 10GB of storage space it takes up on the console.
 You can always re-download it from your games library or the PlayStation Store should you wish to play it again.

 But what else is there to play if you pick up a PS5 today?
 Well, the PS5 library mostly consists of cross-generation titles at the moment and is helped greatly by the fact it’s fully backward compatible with PS4.

-However, the list of noteworthy PS5 games is growing and includes some first-party heavy hitters like Sackboy: A Big Adventure, Demon’s Souls, Destruction AllStars, Horizon Forbidden West, Returnal, and Gran Turismo 7.
-You can also pick up some big third-party games like Resident Evil Village, Call of Duty: Vanguard, and Watch Dogs: Legion.
+However, the list of noteworthy PS5 games is growing and includes some first-party heavy hitters like Sackboy: A Big Adventure, Demon’s Souls, The Last of Us: Part 1, God of War Ragnarok, Horizon Forbidden West, Returnal, and Gran Turismo 7.
+You can also pick up some big third-party games like Resident Evil Village, Stray, Saints Row, Elden Ring, and Assassin's Creed Valhalla.

 There are also various independent games that are worth a shout, like the indie charmer Bugsnax (that one with the infuriatingly catchy theme tune), which was available as the console's first PlayStation Plus downloadable game.

 PS5: backward compatibility